probcomp/metaprob/doc/interaction.md

 ### Interaction in other namespaces

-It is possible to user metaprob functions and macros from any Clojure namespace, if Metaprob namespaces are made accessible using `require`.
+It is possible to use metaprob functions and macros from any Clojure namespace, if Metaprob namespaces are made accessible using `require`.

 For example, the default Clojure namespace, `user`, starts out